Huntsville, AL 35804-2026

 - ALAP will continue to develop and sponsor CLE programs which address the stressful nature of the practice of law and the difficult issues lawyers confront every day.
 Presenting programs on resiliency, healthy coping skills and the development and maintenance of healthy boundaries better prepares lawyers when they encounter difficult situations and decreases the potential for ethical violations.

 - When individuals are stressed, depressed or utilize unhealthy mechanisms to cope, these issues reflect in every aspect of their lives and directly affects the manner in which they practice their profession.
 Currently an ALAP representative is not involved with the course on professionalism.
-Having a member of the committee directly involved with development/presentation of this course can not only add additional insight but also identify solutions for inappropriate and unprofessional types of behaviors.
+Having a member of the committee directly involved with the development/presentation of this course can not only add additional insight but also identify solutions for inappropriate and unprofessional types of behaviors.

 - Continue to access data, resources and professionals established in the community who specialize in the elderly and make these resources available.